stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 Nice function to have:  validate data against model's data block definitions.

+Another nice function:  allow user to specify location of serialized JSON file for reuse.

 ### sampler_runset

 Each call to cmdstan to runs the HMC-NUTS sampler for a specified number of iterations.